Philology

 it recta ratio, declaring

 heresies.
-As the underpinning of law, we understand the crime
+As the underpinning of law, we are prosecuted for our

 holds us to principle and abjures anecdotalism.
 As I came of age,